wragge/dfat-documents-web/_volumes/volume-5-1941-july-1942-june/221-mr-s-m-bruce-high-commissioner-in-the-united-kingdom-to-mr-john-curtin-prime-minister.md

 ---
+doc_date: '1941-12-24'
+doc_num: 221
+doc_order: 222
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: A981
+  reference: '[AA:A981, WAR 33, ATTACHMENT B]'
-title: "221 Mr S. M. Bruce, High Commissioner in the United Kingdom, to Mr John Curtin, Prime Minister"
+title: Mr S. M. Bruce, High Commissioner in the United Kingdom, to Mr John Curtin, Prime Minister
-volume: "Volume 5: 1941, July - 1942, June"
-doc_id: 1975
+vol_full_title: 'Volume 5: July 1941 – June 1942'
 vol_id: 5
-doc_date: 1941-12-24
+vol_title: 'Volume 5: 1941, July - 1942, June'
 ---

-# 221 Mr S. M. Bruce, High Commissioner in the United Kingdom, to Mr John Curtin, Prime Minister

 Cablegram 136 LONDON, 24 December 1941, 10.14 p.m.

-IMMEDIATE FOR THE PRIME MINISTER MOST SECRET &amp; PERSONAL
+IMMEDIATE FOR THE PRIME MINISTER MOST SECRET & PERSONAL

 D.O. telegram 872.
 [1] While the communication set out in this telegram is admittedly only comments by the Chiefs of Staff Committee sent to the Prime Minister [2] in Washington, by whom and where it could be argued the policy is to be determined and decisions taken, I feel that in the comments there is a lack of appreciation of the urgency of providing the immediate requirements set out in part 2 of the telegram from Singapore [3], particularly with regard to air reinforcements.